 I relish working with all the members of the school community, including students, teachers, parents and carers, in making Kingsford Smith School a school of success for all students.
 I receive support and encouragement from many students and parents which makes me feel extremely proud to be a leader in this school community.

 We have many activities and vibrant learning opportunities occurring across the school all the time for our students regardless of their stage of learning.
 There are too many learning opportunities that our school provides to mention them all but I will talk about a few new and key ones.
 We have teaching expertise across our school in our languages program from preschool all the way up to our secondary students, particularly focused on Mandarin.
 We have a specialist focus on Science, Technology, Engineering, Arts (Design) and Mathematics (STEAM) through specialist teachers across our school.
 Our school has a very strong arts program with a major focus being on the performing arts.
 We currently have five school bands, a separate primary and secondary choir who often perform as a combined school choir, as well as a number of specialist music teachers across the school.
-We have a musical every second year which have included Oliver, The Wizard of Oz and our own Dr Who the musical.
+We have a musical every second year which have included Oliver, The Wizard of Oz, our own Dr. Who the musical and No Strings Attached.
 We produce a dance and music spectacular on alternate years with an engaging theme for all students.

 We cater for students across the spectrum of ability from specialised teaching in gifted and talented to an inclusive education approach which ensures quality educational access and outcomes for students with special educational needs.
 The inclusion program is one I am extremely proud of despite being an ongoing challenge in its development.